-Town of Newmarket Agenda Committee of the Whole - Electronic
+Town of Newmarket Agenda Council - Electronic

-Date: Monday, February 1, 2021

-Time: 1:00 PM

-Location: Streamed live from the Municipal Offices

-395 Mulock Drive

-Newmarket, ON L3Y 4X7
+Date: Monday, February 8, 2021 Time: 1:00 PM Location: Streamed live from the Municipal Offices 395 Mulock Drive Newmarket, ON L3Y 4X7

-1. Notice
+1. Public Notice

 At this time, the Municipal Offices remain closed to the public.
 This meeting will be streamed live at newmarket.ca/meetings.